Back to Articles

 From the Golden Age to the Digital Age

-The inaugural conference of the Islam House of Wisdom will carry the theme: From the Golden Age to the Digital Age.
-It is a theme that captures both our inheritance and our ambition.
 We do not look backward in nostalgia.
 We look backward to remember what is possible — and then we look forward with the tools, the technologies, and the urgency of the 21st century.

 The questions before us are the questions of our age: How does Islamic jurisprudence address artificial intelligence, bioethics, and digital governance?
 How does Islamic economics offer alternatives to a global financial system riven with inequality?
 How does Islamic philosophy contribute to the urgent conversations around identity, meaning, and the human condition in a secular age?
 How does Islamic interfaith tradition help heal a world fracturing along religious lines?